-Our middle school and after school programs pair students ages 11-14 (called Sweet Readers) and adults in an intimate group setting in school classrooms, eldercare centers and museums.
+Our intergenerational programs pair middle school students ages 11-14 (called Sweet Readers) and adults in an intimate group setting in school classrooms, eldercare centers and museums.

 The programs meet weekly and over the course of six weeks, participants together explore and create art, music, poetry and/or movement as they discover each other.
 Sessions are led by a trained facilitator with a customized Sweet Readers curriculum.

 Our programs foster a warm, inclusive feeling of community during which everyone has a vital purpose.

 The Sweet Readers Leadership Council is comprised of select high school students, Sweet Readers alumni, who believe in the power of young people to change the course of Alzheimer’s and enrich diverse communities in the process.

 The Sweet Readers Method of Transformative Human Engagement, starting with our experiential Playshop!® training programs, is based on five major steps.
 Our Method transcends all of our programs.

 The Sweet Readers method of Transformative Human Engagement:

 Sweet Readers are given one clear goal: To Discover the Person behind the masks of aging and Alzheimer’s.